We have a sales process but our sales team is still “winging it” on big deals

 Conclusion

-• Traditional documentation formats are linear/waterfall whereas your sales process and the customer’s buying process is agile.
-The Scale of detail and complexity means that it’s impractical to “document” the process with typical MS Office style tools
+• Traditional documentation formats are linear/waterfall, whereas your sales process and the customer’s buying process is agile.
+The Scale of detail and complexity means that it’s impractical to “document” the process with typical MS Office-style tools.

 For these reasons, we are building SalesGRID as an intuitive companion for Salesforce.
 The product uniquely integrates a detailed process map with your sales content system.